luckyhyosun/fullstackopen/README.md

 + --watch
   - Automatic Change Tracking
-  - So it can be used like this "node --watch index.js"
+  - Use this command: "node --watch index.js"

++ --inspect
+  - Debugging with the Chrome developer console
+  - Use this command: "node --inspect index.js"

 ## Classification